moliver28/research-handbook/content/handbook/engineering/development/sec/secure/static-analysis/retrospectives_summary.md

 ### 17.0

-This milestone focused on a migration of functionality of various analyzers to the semgrep based analyzer and their [deprecation](https://docs.gitlab.com/ee/update/deprecations.html#sast-analyzer-coverage-changing-in-gitlab-170).
+This milestone focused on the [deprecation](https://docs.gitlab.com/ee/update/deprecations.html#sast-analyzer-coverage-changing-in-gitlab-170) and migration of functionality from various SAST analyzers to the semgrep based analyzer.

 During this milestone the following concerns were raised in no particular order:

-1. Lack of awerness of QA processes that failed during the final moments of the milestone caused confusion.
+1. Lack of awareness of QA processes that failed during the final moments of the milestone caused confusion.

 1. The release process for the sast-rules/semgrep pair is cumbersome and needs streamlining.